Mukesh Valabhji

 Mukesh Valabhji is an entrepreneur and investor based in the Seychelles.
 He has served as the owner and chairman of the Capital Management Group since 2006.

-By the end of 2021 he was arrested on charges of Money Laundering in his home at Morne Blanc, Mahe, Seychelles and after a search was conducted, more than 100 illegal firearms and 35,000 rounds of ammunition were recovered.

-He is facing several charges such as; possession of illegal firearms, money laundering and theft of $50,000,000 from the Seychelles Government.
+He was arrested in 2021 in connection with a high-profile case involving an alleged theft of $50M of public funds.

 Early life

 Mukesh Valabhji was born in the Seychelles, a fourth generation native of the small Indian Ocean archipelago nation.
 Valabhji was raised in Victoria and went on to graduate from the University of New Orleans in 1983.